 However, a mental health professional may, upon request, share information like a diagnosis or patient’s progress.
 For example, a psychiatrist also treating the patient may request a diagnosis from the therapist, or a caregiver may need information on the medication that the patient is taking.

-Staying HIPAA compliant with psychotherapy notes
+Staying HIPAA-friendly with psychotherapy notes

 There are only a few very rare reasons for a mental health professional to disclose psychotherapy notes.
 These permitted disclosures are for the purposes of therapists defending themselves in court, cooperating with a Department of Health and Human Services (HHS) investigation, notifying appropriate parties if public health and safety is threatened, or assisting a medical examiner or coroner.